 A parcel refers to any small package.
 How small does a package have to be to classify as a parcel?
 At what size does a package require LTL shipping?
 We’ll go over the difference between parcel and LTL shipping.

 Our freight brokers normally deal with line-haul shipment for machinery tools and related freight.
 However, we know the best strategies for optimizing cost and timely delivery.
 Machine Transport can determine whether parcel or LTL shipping is better for your needs.
+Contact us today to learn more about the types of trailers we carry and the difference between common carriers and line haul shippers!

 Serving the manufacturing industry in the U.S., Canada and Mexico